mircealungu/mircea/thoughtstream.md

+sep 29

+natural language (ambiguous) running on LLMs (non-semantic / non-deterministic? machines) will never replace programming languages (non-ambiguous) running on vms languages (semantic, deterministic) for any of the tasks for which the latter are good at.

 sep 27

 homo sapiens. homo faber. homo ludens. you can't have one without the other. or you can, but it's not fun. or stupid.